pixelastic/norska/modules/docs/src/theme-docs.md

 ### Colors

-The default theme in a green color.
+The default theme is using green as its base color.
 To change the dominant color(s), you can override some CSS classes in your `style.css` file.

 ```scss
 @import 'theme:style.css';